You may be eating, drinking, and even absorbing toxic levels of America’s number one pesticide every day—without realizing it.

 Detox & Eliminate Glyphosate from Your Body

-Since glyphosate accumulates in the body over time, supporting your body’s natural detox pathways is essential.
+Since glyphosate can accumulate in the body over time, supporting your body’s natural detox pathways is essential.
 Your liver, kidneys, and gut microbiome all play a role in breaking down and eliminating toxins—including glyphosate.

 Foods & Supplements That Support Detox: